 - Use pictures to break up big blocks of text in your newsletter.
 Reading 5 or 6 paragraphs is just not in most people’s time frame.
 You can also write a sentence or two and then drive them to your blog or website to finish the article.

-Building A Mailing List For Your Realtor Marketing Newsletter
+Building A Mailing List For Your Real Estate Marketing Newsletter

 When you start a real estate newsletter, getting people onto your mailing list can seem like an insurmountable task BUT building a list is EASY!
 Simply add 5 people a day to your list and in a year you will have 1,825 people on your list.